 Potential consumers are referred to the Personal Assistant Services program by a variety of sources such as case managers from senior centers and community-based organizations, hospital discharge planners, medical personnel, family members, friends, and others, who have used the service.
 Individuals may also be self-referred.

-Counseling regarding methods for recruiting and managing personal assistants, as well as, the eligibility criteria and application process for the In Home Support Services (IHSS) program.
+Independent living skills will be provided in order to learn methods for recruiting, managing, and sustaining personal assistants, as well as, providing support with the eligibility criteria and application process for the In Home Support Services (IHSS) program.